Psychological Therapy

 Health anxiety – Worrying too much about one’s own health and wellbeing.

-Panic attack disorder – In dread of panic attacks and anything that might trigger one.
+Panic disorder – In dread of panic attacks and anything that might trigger one.

 Depression – Feeling sad, hopeless, fatigued, uninterested and unmotivated.